 Everyone comes from somewhere.
 No one gets to choose where.
 Some of us just happen to come from places like Stockton.
 Stockton is a place caught for a long time between developer’s money and down home culture, a profound poverty and profound sense of humanity buried by naysayers.
 It is a place that has often been looked past by locals and travelers alike.

 I find it important to remember that though places like this don’t have movies or books about them or glamorous reputations that cause acceptance by the mainstream as places worth investing time or effort into, there are stories there.
 There are stories that bear the weight of soul, heart, and a poetry that only places untapped by prior scrutiny can offer.
-I was born and raised in Stockton; I live a seasonal life now, travelling around to where work takes me, but I always carry a little bit of this ethic with me on my ramblings.
+I was born and raised in Stockton; I live a seasonal life now, traveling around to where work takes me, but I always carry a little bit of this ethic with me on my ramblings.

 Sometimes it manifests in a search for an untold story, sometimes it is just witnessing a place where there still are stories to be told, and other times it is returning home to find new ideas in old places.
 I try to document my ramblings and findings in many ways, but I find photography to be one of the most accessible and efficient formats to share adventures with interested parties.

 My most used medium has been disposable cameras because they are cheap and durable, but in more recent times I have experimented with Polaroids and 35mm point and shoot film cameras-mostly Olympus stylus.
 I enjoy the erratic nature of point and shoot cameras.
 I feel that it emulates the effect of a haiku, or a reflection on a moment in time, rather than the more rhyme schemed and metered results you get from high end digital or film cameras.